Postgraduate Politics & IR at Aberdeen

 The concepts of change and innovation have never been more topical, especially given the commercial context of fierce business competition, shorter product life cycles and more demanding customers.
 Increasingly, long-term commercial success is based on an ability to manage change, to act creatively and to promote innovation; These processes interconnect and overlap and often present major challenges to modern organizations; We address these issues through providing detailed case illustrations ranging from the workplace to the wider business market.
 Learning is encouraged through interaction, reading, investigation, video and case analysis, and critical discussion.

-And select from one of the following:
+Additionally, students will select one of the following electives:

 30 Credit Points